YonggangZhangUSTC/CausalAdv/README.md

 ```
 - Initially, comment out lines 214-250 in `causaladv.py`, and uncomment line 213 (run the model from scratch) to obtain `cifar10-adam_13-best.pth`.
 - After model is trained, comment out line 213 and uncomment lines 214-250 to check model robustness.
-- In case of a CPU machine, clone on Google Colab with runtime type: T4 GPU
+- In case of a CPU machine, run on Google Colab with runtime type: T4 GPU